 If you strive for sustainable, slow living, it’s time to consider the environmental impact of the clothing you wear.
-In recent decades, most of us have gotten used to buying from fast fashion stores.
-Freelancers and entrepreneurs, do you reconize this?
-Need a new look for an important meeting, going to several work events so you need an outfit.
-All these cheap garments are at the expense of the environment and the workers in the supply chain.
+In recent decades, most of us have gotten used to buying from fast fashion stores, which create cheap garments at the expense of the environment and the workers in the supply chain.

 But why exactly is fast fashion so detrimental to the environment?
 And what other alternatives are there for people with the goal of slow living?